 Icelandic Health Insurance

 You may be able to apply for insurance in advance in your home country.
-Bring forms E-104 or S041 from the country you are moving away from to prove that you were insured there less than two months before you registered your domicile in Iceland.
-If your country does not hand out these forms to individuals, Icelandic Health Insurance can request it.
+Bring forms E-104 or S041 from the country you are moving away from to prove that you were insured there less than two months before registering your domicile in Iceland.
+Icelandic Health Insurance may request it if your country does not provide these forms to individuals.

-If you are not a European citizen, you will have to purchase supplemental insurance for the duration of the six months before becoming part of the healthcare system.
-If you are moving to Iceland from a Nordic country, you can apply for Icelandic Health Insurance on the day your legal residence was registered in Iceland.
+If you are not a European citizen, you must purchase supplemental insurance for six months before becoming part of the healthcare system.
+If you are moving to Iceland from a Nordic country, you can apply for Icelandic Health Insurance when your legal residence is registered in Iceland.

 Temporary insurance providers